arangodb/docs/3.12/appendix-references-collection-object.md

 Removes a document, with additional boolean `options` passed as an object:

 - `waitForSync`: One can force synchronization of the document creation operation to disk even in case that the `waitForSync` flag is been disabled for the entire collection.
 Thus, the `waitForSync` option can be used to force synchronization of just specific operations.
 To use this, set the `waitForSync` parameter to `true`.
 If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
 The `waitForSync` parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
 - `overwrite`: If this flag is set to `true`, a `_rev` attribute in the object is ignored.
 - `returnOld`: If this flag is set to `true`, the complete previous revision of the document is returned in the output under the attribute `old`.
 - `silent`: If this flag is set to `true`, no output is returned.

 ---

-`collection.remove(document-identifier)`

-`collection.remove(document-identifier, options)`
+`collection.remove(document-identifier [, options])`

-Removes a document described by a document identifier, optionally with additional boolean options passed as an object.
+Removes a document described by a document identifier, optionally with additional options passed as an object.

 No revision check is performed.

 ---

-`collection.remove(document-key)`

-`collection.remove(document-key, options)`
+`collection.remove(document-key [, options])`

-Removes a document described by a document key, optionally with additional boolean options passed as an object.
+Removes a document described by a document key, optionally with additional options passed as an object.

 No revision check is performed.

 ---

-`collection.remove(array)`

-`collection.remove(array, options)`
+`collection.remove(array [, options])`

-These two variants allow to perform the operation on a whole array of document identifiers, document keys, and objects with a `_key` attribute.
+This variant allows you to perform the operation on a whole array of document identifiers, document keys, and objects with a `_key` attribute.

 The behavior is exactly as if `remove()` would have been called on all members of the array separately and all results are returned in an array.
-If an error occurs with any of the documents, no exception is risen!
-Instead of a document an error object is returned in the result array.
-The options behave exactly as before.
+If an error occurs with any of the documents, no exception is raised!
+Instead of a document, an error object is returned in the result array.

 **Examples**